astra-the-boop/youve-got-mail/README.md

 i'm going to throw an `[insert oddly specific item here]` at your face if you abuse my API key :sparkles: :3c :3c :3c :3c

 god save me i am so fucking tired a,c,d,c,cs,a,c,c,c,d,c,ds,cf

+(also check the console every once in a while, it might `fill you with determination`)